ibmresilient/resilient-community-apps/fn_abuseipdb/README.md

 ---

 ## Function - AbuseIPDB
 Pulls data from AbuseIPDB (www.abuseipdb.com) and checks if an IP artifact is blacklisted.
 Needs an AbuseIPDB account and an v2 api key to work.
+Default is reports from the last 30 days, but can be changed to as many as the last 365 days' reports.

  ![screenshot: fn-abuseipdb ](./doc/screenshots/fn-abuseipdb.png)